bt3gl/building_blog/content/intro_threat_intel.md

 Date: 2015-10-02
 Category: h4x0r, dev

-[Threat intel 🍒](https://github.com/bt3gl/threat_intel) is a work I developed when I was at Yelp.
+[Threat Intel 🍒](https://github.com/bt3gl/threat_intel) is a work I developed when I was at Yelp.
 It is a set of Threat Intelligence APIs that can be used by security developers and analysts for incident response.
 Additionally, it contains wrappers for:

 * OpenDNS Investigate API
 * VirusTotal API v2.0